logia-scientific/.github/profile/README.md

 Welcome to Logia Scientific, an open initiative dedicated to developing cutting-edge scientific software and tools.
 Our mission is to make advanced mathematics, computational science, and data analysis more accessible through powerful, intuitive software.

 ## 📢 Get Involved
 We welcome contributions from developers, mathematicians, and scientists!
 Whether you want to contribute code, report issues, or suggest new features, check out our repositories and join the discussion.
+Feel free to use any programming language or framework, but we'd suggest Python, Java, or Bash.
+Also Qt is recommended for GUI development.

 **💡 Start by:**
 1. Exploring our repositories to familiarize yourself with our ongoing projects and understand how you can make a contribution.